peytoncordero/DRI25/html-css.md

 ### What Happens?

-When you open the empty template, you'll see only a blank web page.
+When you open the empty template, you'll see only a blank web page that displays the two `...`.
 Open your secondary menu (right click on Windows, hold <kbd>control</kbd> and click with macOS) and view the page source.

-### What Should Happen When I Open Each of my Two New Files?
+### What Should Happen?

-When you "View Page Source," you should see the code for the basic template.
+When you "**View Page Source**," you should see the code for the basic template.

 No content renders on the page, because there is no content in the template at this time.

 ## Evaluation